ossd-s25/project-evaluation/Oppia_evaluation3.md

 Each member of your group should attempt to configure the development environment for this project.
 Complete the following for each member:

-Name:
+Name: Justin Chen

-Operating system:
+Operating system: Windows

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it.)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it.): Yes, it was successful.

-How long did the whole process take?
+How long did the whole process take?: About 3-4 hours.
+Had some dependency issues, but was able to resolve them.

 ---